r-forge/exams/jekyll/pages/dynamic.md

         * Interpretations: Numeric statements that are approximately correct or clearly wrong (e.g., [boxplots](../../templates/boxplots/), [scatterplot](../../templates/scatterplot/), [ttest](../../templates/ttest/)).
+        * Shuffling (or subsampling) can be turned on or off.
   - step:
       img: ../../images/dynamic-num.svg
       alt: num